Recruitment guidance in response to COVID-19

 On April 28th, 2021 Governor Inslee rescinded the hiring freeze as described in Directives 20-05 and 20-05.1 New hires can now be made since the freeze has been lifted.
 Agencies may continue to put a hiring delay in place as they ramp up operations but are encouraged to continue use of virtual recruiting alongside more-traditional in-person recruiting and interviewing once it's safe to meet with candidates face to face.
 Again we suggest agencies should continue their active talent search.
 As mentioned above, the assessment/interview process can be conducted via video conferencing or phone, but wait to bring the job candidate into the office.

 If you determine that final interviews should only be conducted in-person, you can always delay them and have your recruitment team continue to build your candidate pipeline for when you are ready to resume.
 If you determine a delay cannot happen, we recommend that the continued social distancing protocols from the Washington State Department of Health be followed during an in-person interview (don’t shake hands, sit 6 feet apart, etc.).
 Check the DOH recommendations frequently as guidance could change.
 Careful consideration should be made to those who are at higher risk of getting sick from COVID-19 (listed in CDC guidelines).

 Regardless of the avenue your agency takes, the key is to remain transparent and communicate to all parties involved.
 In the current environment, transparency and communication are really important; not just to employees but also to prospective candidates.

-To help ensure the health and safety of your team members and job candidates, we offer the following guidance regarding your agency hiring process:
+To help ensure the health and safety of your team members and job candidates, we continue to offer the following guidance regarding your agency hiring process:

 - As an alternative to in-person interviews, please consider offering an online option to candidates.
 Talk to your IT support about options for video conferencing software.
 For candidates who do not have access to a computer with a camera, consider using a conference phone line to conduct the interview by phone.